HDLahlou/robotics_final_project/README.md

   - Driving forward (`Drive`): [Lines 325–364 of `update(msg. model)`](https://github.com/HDLahlou/robotics_final_project/blob/player-bot/scripts/navigate.py#L325-L364)

-    If the bot's current heading is way off course, switch to the `Orient` state
+    If the bot's current heading is way off course, switch to the `FaceCell` state
     to reorient it before continuing to follow the path.

     If the bot's heading is roughly in the same direction the next cell in the path